 Documentaries have lost favor on commercial television because they tend to produce low ratings and are expensive and time-consuming to produce.

 Plus, they often step on the toes of influential individuals and corporations, and that can upset network sponsors and even spark lawsuits.

 However, there are noted exceptions.

 Even before its release on DVD in 2004, the controversial documentary, Fahrenheit 9/11, had generated revenue comparable to popular mainstream films.

 An Inconvenient Truth, the 2006 film on global warming, won the Oscar for best documentary in 2007.
 This documentary cost $1-million to produce and within a short time had generated $50-million in revenue.

 Even low-budget videos, the kind anyone can make with today's digital video equipment, have so threatened the profits of some U.S. corporations that in one case lawmakers were pressured into acting.

 After video exposés of animal cruelty were broadcast some sates passed Ag-Gag laws against filming inhumane conditions that some animals are subjected to.

 Broadcasters no longer have a legal "equal time" or Fairness Doctrine mandate from the FCC forcing them to give equal time to opposing views.

-In a recent Florida court case against FOX that alleged bias in their reporting Fox won by maintaining that under the First Amendment they had the right to lie and deliberately distort news reports.3
+In a recent Florida court case against Fox News that alleged bias in their reporting Fox won by maintaining that they had the right to lie and deliberately distort news reports.3

 Even so, since "biased" is a word that you don't want to hear about your work (especially if you plan to broaden your employment opportunities), you don't want to promote your own view on an issue and not seek opposing views.